thegodeveloper/cka/labs/15-cluster-event-logging.md

 - Write a command into `cluster-events.sh` which shows the latest events in the whole cluster, ordered by time.
 Use `kubectl` for it.
 - Now kill the `kube-proxy` Pod running on node `k8s-c2-worker` and write the events into `pod_kill.log`.
-- Finally kill the containerd container of the `kube-proxy` Pod on node `cka-worker` and write the events into `container_kill.log`.
+- Finally kill the containerd container of the `kube-proxy` Pod on node `k8s-c2-worker` and write the events into `container_kill.log`.

 ## Solution